 What Extra Virgin Olive Oil Can Do for Your Brain

-Defined as “The act or process of knowing, including both awareness and judgment,” cognition is required for all activities.
-Furthermore, cognitive function encompasses “Learning, memory, and attention processes” (1).
+The brain is arguably the most important organ in our body.
+It’s where thoughts are developed, habits are formed, and memories are stored –– no wonder we take any and all processionary measure to protect it.Cognition, defined as “The act or process of knowing, including both awareness and judgment,” is required for all activities.
+Furthermore, cognitive function, which encompasses learning, memory, and attention processes (1).
 It’s clear, cognition and cognitive function are not only important but necessary for life.

-But why do we need to supply our brains with healthy foods that help preserve our brains' complex and intricate processes?
+But why do we need to supply our brains with healthy foods that help preserve these complex and intricate processes?
 And what is the role of extra virgin olive oil?

 Well, let’s take a look at the research!